doc4d/4d-web-studio/docs/web-form-editor/using-web-form-editor.md

 *  **Remote** data sources: Entities and entity selections, handled on the server, that can be assigned to components.
 They offer functions defined on the ORDA classes that they instantiate (Entity class, Entity Selection class).

 > When working with 4D projects, only the dataclasses and dataclass attributes [exposed as REST resources](https://doc.4d.com/4Dv19/4D/19/Field-properties.300-5416814.en.html) will be available at run time.
+Unexposed datasources are greyed out.

 *  **Local** data sources: Scalar types handled with the browser's memory.
 Can be assigned to variables.
 No request is sent to the server to access local data sources.

 Only [exposed functions](../ORDA/ordaClasses.md#exposed-vs-non-exposed-functions) can be used when configuring an event.
-Functions and attributes that are not exposed are greyed out.
+Functions that are not exposed are greyed out.

 ## Creating a data source

 To create a data source:

+* From the Catalog:
+    1. In the Data Sources section, choose Catalog > Data Classes
+    2. Click the "+" icon next to an entity selection to designate it as data source

+* From the Remote data sources:
+Click the "+" icon next to an entity selection to designate an entity as data source.

+> Unexposed data sources appear in the IDE but are greyed out

 ## Binding a data source to a component: